|

 Maine Coons are often

-playing in their water.
+found playing in their water.
 It is absolutely necessary to make sure that there is fresh, clean

 water available at all times. |